AlexandreDecan/portion/README.md

 Pre-releases are available from the *master* branch on [GitHub](https://github.com/AlexandreDecan/portion) and can be installed with `pip install git+https://github.com/AlexandreDecan/portion`.

-The test environment can be installed with `poetry install` and relies on [pytest](https://docs.pytest.org/en/latest/).

 `portion` is also available on [conda-forge](https://anaconda.org/conda-forge/portion).